JackJacko/matlab/README.md

 cnw_B3_S23.m
 ------------

-A clunky MATLAB version of of Conway’s Game of Life.
+A clunky MATLAB version of Conway’s Game of Life.

 expungeText.m, cCipher.m and vigenere.m
 ---------------------------------------